 - – how you will be compensated for overtime,

 - – the number of days of your annual leave,

 - – conditions under which you may be sent on business trips etc.

 Another piece of information given in contracts is for how long they are valid.
 If such information is missing, the contract is considered to be valid for an indefinite period of time.
 The employer may give you a fixed-term contract only three times in a row (always for a maximum of three years), after that you have to get an indefinite term contract (with the exception of seasonal workers).

 A full time job in the CR equates to 40 hours a week.
 You may also agree with your employer on working part-time, which means the wage is reduced accordingly.

 An employment contract usually states a gross wage, which is the wage before the income tax and health and social insurance deductions.
-The minimum gross wage for a full-time job is 13, 350 CZK.
+In 2021, the minimum gross wage for a full-time job is 15, 200 CZK.
 The specific wage level including deductions is stated on your payslip.
 According to law, you must not be paid less than the minimum wage.
 Wages are usually paid once a month.
 You are always paid retrospectively for the preceding month.